alexpirou/INFO-5940-Codespace/README.md

 - Check that `OPENAI_API_KEY` is set in your environment
 - Make sure you're using Cornell's endpoint
 - Model names need the provider prefix: `openai.gpt-4o-mini` not just `gpt-4o-mini`

-**App is slow:**
-- Big PDFs take a while to process (embedding generation)
-- But it only processes once - after that, questions should be fast
-- The embeddings get cached in session state

-**Chat history won't clear:**
-- Hit the "Clear Chat History" button
-- That resets the conversation but keeps your documents loaded
-- To completely start over, refresh the page

 ## Known Issues